 The CSUEB Assurance and the written procedures are guided by the federal regulations and the DHHS Institutional Review Board Written Procedures: Guidance for Institutions and IRBs.
 These procedures are designed to meet federal, state, and local regulations governing research with human subjects and the requirements for submitting research proposals for review by the CSUEB IRB and apply to all research involving human subjects, regardless of sponsorship and performance site, where any CSUEB faculty, staff, students, or facilities are involved.

 As the field of human research protection evolves, sections of this manual may be subject to change.
 The Institutional Review Board at CSUEB will keep the University’s research community apprised of all developments.
-For further information contact the CSUEB IRB Coordinator at (510) 885-4212 or irb@csueastbay.edu.
+For further information contact the CSUEB IRB Coordinator at irb@csueastbay.edu.

 The CSUEB Assurance and Procedures are available on the CSUEB IRB website.

-All institutional and non-institutional performance sites for this institution, domestic or foreign, will be obligated by this institution to conform to ethical principles which are at least equivalent to those of this institution, as cited in the previous paragraph or as may be determined by the US Department of Health and Human Services (DHHS) Secretary.
+All institutional and non-institutional performance sites for this institution, domestic or foreign, will be obligated by this institution to conform to ethical principles which are at least equivalent to those cited in within this documentor as may be determined by the US Department of Health and Human Services (DHHS) Secretary.

 Ethical Principles: The Belmont Report